 ECOS strives to make positive changes happen on campus and in the community.
 ECOStudents attend conferences, take field trips, handle restoration projects, volunteer with local non-profits, care for a student garden and much more.
 Each spring semester, ECOStudents organize the Earth Day celebrations on campus.

-Join us on the first and third Wednesdays each month at 3:30pm in the Library (N6-208).
+Join us on Wednesdays at 3pm in the Library (N6-208).

 The Environmentally Concerned Organization of Students (ECOS) at Sierra College supports and promotes environmental advocacy, sustainability, stewardship and education.
 ECOStudents pursue local, state, national, and global issues that affect the environment, directly or indirectly.